-Guelph, Ont., January 26, 2018 – The City’s plans for improving traffic flow in 2018 will make it safer and more efficient for people walking, biking and driving in Guelph.
+Guelph, Ont., January 26, 2018 – The City’s plans for improving traffic flow will make it safer and more efficient for people walking, biking and driving in Guelph.
 Traffic, pedestrian signals and real-time traffic cameras are being added or upgraded around the city.

 Any temporary traffic or pedestrian disruptions resulting from these improvements will be posted on guelph.ca/construction.

 - Scottsdale Drive between Janefield Avenue and Wilsonview Avenue

 Victoria Road South at Frederick Drive in 2018.

 Traffic signal upgrades

 - Woodlawn Road West at Imperial Road North

 - Gordon Street at Stone Road